Setup OpenVPN Server on AWS EC2

 We need at least one private and a public subnet in the VPC to demonstrate this setup.

-The public subnet should be attached to the Internet Gateway for the inbound and outbound communication.
+The public subnet should be attached to the Internet Gateway for the inbound and outbound communication ( This is for the VPN Server).

-The private subnet has to be attached to the NAT Gateway to get the outbound internet access.
+The private subnet has to be attached to the NAT Gateway to get the outbound internet access ( This is not mandatory, only for the testing purposes).

 I already have a VPC setup.
 If you want to see the creation of the VPC, you can refer to this blog.